RogerSelwyn/mqtt_discoverystream_ha/README.md

 | publish_timestamps | false   | no       | Publish the last_changed and last_updated timestamps for the entity.         |
 | publish_discovery  | false   | no       | Publish the discovery topic ("config").                                      |
 | include / exclude  | none    | no       | Configure which integrations should be included / excluded from publishing.  |

+### Services

+A service called `publish_discovery_state` is provided when `publish_discovery` is enabled in the configuration.
+The service triggers a re-publication of the discovery and current state information for each entity that matches the inclusion/exclusion filter.
+There are no attributes/parameters for the service.

 ## Credits